bernxrd/SC1015-Mini-Project-FCS6-Team-5/README.md

 ## 1. Problem Formulation
 - Dataset we used:
-- Goal of our project:
+- Outcome of our project:
-- Are we able to predict the GPU performance based on factors such as memory configuration, SM count, transistors count and die size?
+     - We can predict GPU performance based on factors like memory configuration, SM count, transistors count and die size
+     - Can modify the factors to improve the GPU performance

 ## 2. Data Preparation and Cleaning